 It is possible to set up a site after initial installation and configuration.
-See "Deployment Configuration" in the Reference for more information.
+Learn more in Deployment configuration.

 9. Check the summary screen, and if necessary, click Previous to return to earlier screens to fix any configuration errors as needed.